 Gwerfyl Pierce Jones was born in Holyhead, Anglesey, but has lived in Aberystwyth for most of her working life.
 A graduate of the University of North Wales, Bangor she began her career as a lecturer at St David’s University College, Lampeter.
 She subsequently held a number of posts in arts administration and was director of the Books Council of Wales until her retirement in 2009.
 She served as Pro Chancellor of Aberystwyth University from 2012–19 and also as Deputy Chair of the University’s Council.
 She is also involved with a number of charities and trusts and chairs the James Pantyfedwen Foundation.

 Mark was Ceredigion’s Member of Parliament for 12 years until 2017 and continues to be actively involved in many community organisations across the county.
-Professionally a teacher, Mark is now a school Headteacher in Powys.
-He lives in Borth with his wife Helen and their children.
-Whilst in Parliament, Mark often highlighted the work of carers and the challenge of supporting them and their families, particularly those in scattered rural communities.
-Mark believes that HAHAV meets an important and growing need across Ceredigion, and responds uniquely to local clients and their carers.
+A teacher, Mark lives in Borth with his wife Helen and their children.
+Whilst in Parliament, Mark often highlighted the work of carers and the challenge of supporting them and their families particularly those in scattered rural communities.

 A father of two, Geraint graduated from Aberystwyth University with a BA degree in French and Spanish.
 He remained at Aberystwyth to study for an MScEcon in European Politics, before gaining employment in the world of politics.